Prvi Partizan

 Prvi partizan (Први партизан; abbr.
-PPU) is a Serbian manufacturer of ammunition and handloading components, based in Užice, Serbia.
+PPU) is a Serbian manufacturer of ammunition and handloading components.

 The company produces ammunition for civilian and military consumers in a variety of calibers in various loadings.
-Several ammunition articles list Prvi partizan as one of the few sources of certain unusual cartridges, such as the 8x56mmR used in the M95/30 variant of the Mannlicher M1895, the 7.92×33mm Kurz cartridge used in the StG 44 rifle, and the 7.65×53mm Argentine cartridge.
-In early 2009, the company began manufacturing 8mm Lebel ammunition, becoming the first commercial manufacturer in decades to produce it.
+Prvi partizan is one of the few sources of certain unusual cartridges, such as the 8x56mmR used in the M95/30 variant of the Mannlicher M1895, the 7.92×33mm Kurz cartridge used in the StG 44 rifle, and the 7.65×53mm Argentine cartridge.
+In 2009, the company began manufacturing 8mm Lebel ammunition, becoming the first commercial manufacturer in decades to produce it.